How Rotating a JWT Secret Logged Out 34,000 Users and Exposed a Session Design Flaw

 0 seconds of warning to users

-The team's mental model was: rotate secret → old tokens invalid → users re-authenticate → business as usual.
+The team's mental model: rotate secret, old tokens invalid, users re-authenticate, business as usual.
 On paper, that's correct.
-In practice, it ignored three things:
+In practice it ignored three things.

 • Scale of simultaneous impact.
-34,000 active sessions at 10 AM on a Tuesday is not a slow trickle of re-logins.
-It's a synchronised stampede.
+34,000 active sessions at 10 AM on a Tuesday is not a slow trickle of re-logins; it's a synchronised stampede.
 Every user hitting any authenticated endpoint got a 401.
-Our rate limiter — which was tuned for attack traffic — tripped on the login surge and started blocking legitimate re-authentication attempts.
+Our rate limiter (tuned for attack traffic) tripped on the login surge and started blocking legitimate re-authentication attempts.

 • State lost in long sessions.
-Several enterprise users were mid-way through multi-step workflows (bulk uploads, report generation) that had no session persistence.
+Several enterprise users were mid-way through multi-step workflows like bulk uploads and report generation with no session persistence.
 Their work was gone.

 • Mobile apps don't re-auth gracefully.
-Our mobile apps had no interceptor to handle 401s and redirect to login.
+Our clients had no interceptor to handle 401s and redirect to login.
 They showed a blank screen or a cryptic error, not a login prompt.

 "Why is everyone suddenly logged out?
 Did we get hacked?" — first support ticket, 10:16 AM.
 The irony: the rotation was preventing a potential hack.
 But users can't tell the difference between a security measure and a security breach if both look identical from the outside.

-The immediate fix was obvious — rotate back to the old secret, restore sessions, then plan the rotation properly.
-But while doing the post-mortem we found something worse than the incident itself: the JWT architecture had no revocation mechanism.
+The immediate fix was obvious.
+Rotate back to the old secret, restore sessions, plan the real rotation properly.
+While doing the post-mortem we found something worse than the incident itself.
+The JWT architecture had no revocation mechanism.
 At all.

-Tokens were signed with HS256 (symmetric HMAC).
-The secret was a single value.
-There was no token version field, no jti (JWT ID) claim, no token family tracking, and no server-side session store.
-Once a token was issued, the only way to invalidate it was to rotate the secret — which, as we'd just learned, was a nuclear option.
+Tokens were signed with HS256 (symmetric HMAC) using a single secret value.
+No token version field, no jti (JWT ID) claim, no token family tracking, no server-side session store.
+Once a token was issued, the only way to invalidate it was to rotate the secret, which was the nuclear option we'd just accidentally tested.

 ORIGINAL ARCHITECTURE (symmetric, single secret)